smasherprog/EqTool/README.md

 <h4>TO DO List EQTool</h4>
 <ul>
+  <li>Add option to ONLY show spells YOU have cast on yourself and others. </li>
  <li>Add updating notice when its happening.
 It can be confusing when updates occur because it takes about 5 seconds. </li>
  <li>Centralized friends list. </li>
  <li>Add text message sending when npc is seen in game.
 (You can go FD and received a Text message on your phone that VD has spawned for example) </li>